-Here are a few more questions you should have up your sleeve when it comes to getting into bed with a merchant account provider.
+Here are a few more questions you should have up your sleeve when it comes to getting into bed with a Internet Merchant Bank Account provider.

 1. Does the gateway have a list of specific merchant account providers I have to choose from?